Walpole Park: Boundary Wall

 Walpole Park's north boundary wall likely dates from the late-18th century and a Grade II listing.
 Facing Mattock Lane, the red-brick wall is 10 feet high and spans 50 yards of the park's northern perimeter, from Walpole's entrance arch to the public conveniences.

 Gates

 Pitzhanger Manor's archway was originally produced by John Soane as his Manor's entrance, and is now in use as the park's main entryway.
 A Grade I listing, the arch is still made of the original brick and flint materials used by Soane.
 It is located horizontal to Pitzhanger's front-face at the north-east end of Walpole Park.

-Meters away from the arch is the Ealing War Memorial.
-This Portland stone entry features as both a park gate and a commemoration of Ealing locals who loss their lives in World War I and World War II.
+Metres away from the arch is the Ealing War Memorial.
+This Portland stone entry features as both a park gate and a commemoration of Ealing locals who lost their lives in World War I and World War II.